PhilippRados/ruscv/README.md

 It passes all the rv32ui-p* test cases in the official [riscv-tests](https://github.com/riscv-software-src/riscv-tests).

 ## Installation
 I haven't published it to crates.io since this is just a toy project.
-But if you want to run it for yourself you can do so by:
+You can still install it through git though:
 ```bash
 $ cargo install --git https://github.com/PhilippRados/ruscv.git
 ```